nghia71/nghia71.github.io/README.md

 It is impossible to balance teams for a fair contest, especially when allowing self-organized teams to be formed.
 We will use two different measures: (i) absolute score: and (2) relative score.
 Below is an example.

+*Assume that the team test containing 10 problems: 4 at G2 difficulty, 4 at G3, and 2 at G4.
+Each problem is worth of 10 points.*

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;